TheWebCoder/LoanScape/README.md

 # LoanScape

 ## Overview
 Build an application that generates an amortization shedule for a simple interest loan.
-This project is an interactive tool that helps in calculating loan payments, understanding amortization schedules, and exploring different loan scenarios.
+This project is an interactive tool that helps calculating loan payments, understanding amortization schedules, and exploring different loan scenarios.

 ## Features
 - **Loan Calculator**: Provides an easy-to-use interface for calculating monthly payments based on loan amount, interest rate, and loan term.